bsc-scanflow/scanflow/tutorials/mlperf/Readme.md

 In this tutorial, we use mlperf benchmark to test different inference scenarios that Scanflow could support.

 In our inference scanflow version, we add more backend:
-1. tfserving
+1. tfserving: base64 encode decode support.
 2. seldon: used for scanflow online inference.
-3. tflocal: used for scanflow batch inference, tensorflow saved_model format support.
+3. tflocal(tf2): used for scanflow batch inference, tensorflow saved_model format support.

 For example:
 #### Based on MLPerf Inference (submission 9/18/2020)